 While solar energy is green and does not rely on electricity or gas, it still varies in how efficiently it heats your pool.
 When assessing your heater’s efficiency, you must consider its position, how much sunlight your area gets, the pool size, and how warm you want your pool to be.
 For example, some systems like propylene mats are not very efficient in northern climates.
 For this reason, have a professional assess your needs before purchasing a system to select a pool heater that can efficiently heat your pool to the desired temperature.

 The biggest difference between above-ground and in-ground pools is that in-ground pools have added insulation thanks to the dirt that surrounds them.
 The soil holds in the heat and does not let it escape as quickly.
 Above-ground pools lose heat faster since they do not have the insulation of the soil and need more panels for the same surface area compared to an in-ground pool.
 So, if you have an above-ground pool and an in-ground pool of the same size in the same climate, an above-ground pool will need a larger heating system and will cost more than the average solar heater for an in-ground pool.
 If you do have an above-ground pool, consider adding insulation to cut costs on the size of the solar heating system.
-Wrap the outside of the pool in foam insulation, which costs about $2.50 per foot for materials and installation.
+Wrap the outside of the pool in foam insulation.
 Also, be sure to use a pool cover at night and when not in use.
 Costs will be more to install a system to heat an above-ground pool since you will need to add extra panels.
 Keep in mind that needing more panels not only increases the costs but also increases the space needed on your property for the panels.